-- (u) "Performance Shares" means the right to receive Shares to the extent Performance Goals are achieved. - (v) "Performance Unit" means the right to receive a payment valued in relation to a unit that has a designated dollar value or the value of which is equal to the Fair Market Value of one or more Shares, to the extent Performance Goals are achieved. - (w) "Person" has the meaning given in Section 3(a)(9) of the Exchange Act, as modified and used in Sections 13(d) and 14(d) thereof. - (x) "Plan" means this Equifax Inc. 2023 Omnibus Incentive Plan, as amended and restated. - (y) "Prior Plan" means the Equifax Inc. 2008 Omnibus Incentive Plan, as amended and restated effective May 2, 2013, as subsequently amended. - (z) "Restricted Stock" means a Share that is subject to a risk of forfeiture or restrictions on transfer, or both a risk of forfeiture and restrictions on transfer. - (aa) "Restricted Stock Unit" means the right to receive a payment in the form of Shares, cash, or a combination of the two, equal to the Fair Market Value of one Share. - (bb) "Retirement" means, except as otherwise determined by the Administrator and set forth in an Award Agreement, with respect to employee Participants, termination of employment from the Company and its Affiliates (for other than Cause): (i) for Participants who commenced employment prior to January 1, 2021, on or after attainment of age fifty (50) and the sum of the Participant's age plus completed years of service with the Company and its Affiliates is at least 75; (ii) on or after attainment of age (A) fifty-five (55) for Participants who commenced employment on or after attainment of age (A) fifty-five (55) for Participants who commenced employment on or after January 1, 2021, and (B) sixty (60) for Participants who commenced employment on or after January 1, 2021, and (B) sixty (60) for Participants who commenced employment on or after January 1, 2021, and, in either case, completion of at least five (5) years of service with the Company and its Affiliates; or (iii) on or after attainment of age fifty-five (65); provided that, with respect to Non-Employee Director Participants, "Retirement" means the Director's resignation or failure to be re-elected on or after attainment of age fifty-five (55) and completion of five (5) years of service with the Company as a director.

-(cc) "Section 16 Participants" means Participants who are subject to the provisions of Section 16 of the Exchange Act.
+- (u) "Performance Shares" means the right to receive Shares to the extent Performance Goals are achieved. - (v) "Performance Unit" means the right to receive a payment valued in relation to a unit that has a designated dollar value or the value of which is equal to the Fair Market Value of one or more Shares, to the extent Performance Goals are achieved. - (w) "Person" has the meaning given in Section 3(a)(9) of the Exchange Act, as modified and used in Sections 13(d) and 14(d) thereof. - (x) "Plan" means this Equifax Inc. 2023 Omnibus Incentive Plan, as amended and restated. - (y) "Prior Plan" means the Equifax Inc. 2008 Omnibus Incentive Plan, as amended and restated effective May 2, 2013, as subsequently amended. - (z) "Restricted Stock" means a Share that is subject to a risk of forfeiture or restrictions on transfer, or both a risk of forfeiture and restrictions on transfer. - (aa)"Restricted Stock Unit" means the right to receive a payment in the form of Shares, cash, or a combination of the two, equal to the Fair Market Value of one Share. - (bb)"Retirement" means, except as otherwise determined by the Administrator and set forth in an Award Agreement, with respect to employee Participants, termination of employment from the Company and its Affiliates (for other than Cause): (i) for Participants who commenced employment prior to January 1, 2021, on or after attainment of age fifty (50) and the sum of the Participant's age plus completed years of service with the Company and its Affiliates is at least 75; (ii) on or after attainment of age (A) fifty-five (55) for Participants who commenced employment prior to January 1, 2021 and (B) sixty (60) for Participants who commenced employment on or after January 1, 2021, and, in either case, completion of at least five (5) years of service with the Company and its Affiliates; or (iii) on or after attainment of age sixty-five (65); provided that, with respect to Non-Employee Director Participants, "Retirement" means the Director's resignation or failure to be re-elected on or after attainment of age fifty-five (55) and completion of five (5) years of service with the Company as a director. - (cc)"Section 16 Participants" means Participants who are subject to the provisions of Section 16 of the Exchange Act.

-(dd) "Share" means a share of Stock.

-- (ee) "Stock" means the Common Stock of the Company, par value of \$1.25 per share. - (ff) "Stock Appreciation Right" or "SAR" means the right to receive a payment in the form of Shares, cash, or a combination of the two, equal to the appreciation of the Fair Market Value of a Share during a specified period of time. - (gg) "Subsidiary" means any corporation, limited liability company or other limited liability entity in an unbroken chain of entities beginning with the Company if each of the entities (other than the last entities in the chain) owns the stock or equity interest possessing more than fifty percent (50%) of the total combined voting power of all classes of stock or other equity interests in one of the other entities in the chain. - (hh) "Substitute Awards" shall mean Awards granted or Shares issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Subsidiary or with which the Company or any Subsidiary combines.
+- (dd)"Share" means a share of Stock. - (ee)"Stock" means the Common Stock of the Company, par value of \$1.25 per share. - (ff) "Stock Appreciation Right" or "SAR" means the right to receive a payment in the form of Shares, cash, or a combination of the two, equal to the appreciation of the Fair Market Value of a Share during a specified period of time. - (gg)"Subsidiary" means any corporation, limited liability company or other limited liability entity in an unbroken chain of entities beginning with the Company if each of the entities (other than the last entities in the chain) owns the stock or equity interest possessing more than fifty percent (50%) of the total combined voting power of all classes of stock or other equity interests in one of the other entities in the chain. - (hh)"Substitute Awards" shall mean Awards granted or Shares issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Subsidiary or with which the Company or any Subsidiary combines.